FamilySearch/GEDCOM.io/_pages/community.md

 - **Relationships** - support for varying definitions of families,  roles and relationships.
 - **Hypothesis** - sharing and collaborating on supposition of facts not yet provable with source records.
 - **Sources** - More source-centric capabilities including multi-person events and multi-purpose sources.

-- **Custom Tags** - work on gathering and referencing known custom tags and discuss how to organize, publish, and possibly add more formaility to the creation, use, and registration.
+If you would like additional information or request to participate in one or more of these above Project Teams, send an email to <GEDCOM@familysearch.org> putting "Project Team: team name(s)" in the subject.

+## Addition Areas of Participation

 - **Tools** - identify software tools, sample code and sample files that will be helpful to create and upgrade FamilySearch GEDCOM processing.
 - **Guides** - author and/or maintain FAQs, best practices, reference implementation guides, and other information that will be helpful to software developers.
-- **Compliance** - what cases, sample files, and minimum requirements will benefit developers in understanding what is working and what is not-working according to some level of compliance self-test.

-*Note: Sample files is a sub-area of work that will benefit Tools, Guides, and Compliance.*
+- **Sample Files** -  is a sub-area of work that will benefit Tools, Guides, and Development.

-If you would like additional information or request to participate in one or more of these above Project Teams, send an email to <GEDCOM@familysearch.org> putting "Project Team: team name(s)" in the subject.

 <!-- ## Blog -->